Edwin Carr Foundation Scholarship 2019

-The Edwin Carr Foundation Scholarship is open to outstanding New Zealand composers wanting to further their studies overseas.
+The Edwin Carr Foundation Scholarship enables up to two outstanding New Zealand composers to further their music studies overseas.

 - Find out who got funded recently

 Up to $25,000 in total, for up to two scholarships